 I like that the primary ingredients in these formulas—goat milk, carbohydrates, and oils—meet a very high, European organic standard.
 These are the only goat milk formulas that are officially organic.
-(I’m also a fan of Holle’s cow milk formulas, too, and recommend them in my guide to organic baby formula.)
+(I’m a fan of Holle’s cow milk formulas, too.)
 I also like that they don’t add hexane-extracted DHA/ARA and also forgo the most concerning preservatives and most problematic synthetic nutrients.
 (Formula 1 does have L-methionine).

-I don’t like that maltodextrin is the primary added carbohydrate, but I appreciate that it is organic, and that they do also use lactose.
-I’m also not a fan of the palm and grapeseed oils, but they are organic, and they also use organic sunflower oil.
+I don’t like that maltodextrin is the primary added carbohydrate in Holle’s formula, but I appreciate that it is organic, and that they do also use lactose as a sweetener.
+I’m also not a fan of the palm and grapeseed oils, but they are organic, and Holle also uses organic sunflower oil.

 The goat milk used for NANNYcare formulas seems to be well-sourced from New Zealand, but they don’t have any organic or non-GMO certifications.